OyvindSabo/compendiums/tdt4136-introduction-to-artificial-intelligence/11-planning.md

 **Progression planner**\
 A **progression planner** (also called **situation space planner**) is a planner which searches forward from the initial situation to the goal situation.

+**Regression planner**\
+One way to try to cut the branching factor is to search backwards, from the goal state to the initial state; such a search is called regression planning.
+This approach is possible because the operators contain enough information to regress from a partial description of a result state to a partial description of the state before an operator is applied.

 ### Representations for plans

 **Least commitment**\